AlexanderMcDowell/LA-Coin/README.md

 })
 ```

-If the api returns `status: success` then both parties are debited and credited accordingly
+If the api returns `status: success` then both parties have been debited and credited accordingly